 Since 2010, within the framework of what came to be known as the Interlaken Process, three further high-level conferences on the future of the European Court of Human Rights have been convened.
 These conferences – 2011 in Izmir, Turkey; 2012 in Brighton, UK, and 2013 in Oslo, Norway – were held in order to identify the means to guarantee the long-term effectiveness of the Convention system.

-The 4th and so far latest conference was held 2015 in Brussels, Belgium, and aimed at strengthening the implementation of the judgments by the member states.
-To that end, the Ministers of Justice of the Council of Europe member states adopted an Action Plan.
+During the 4th conference, held 2015 in Brussels, Belgium, the Ministers of Justice of the Council of Europe member states adopted an Action Plan aimed at strengthening the implementation of the judgments by the member states.

 Link to the Interlaken Declaration (PDF)